reiserlab/Modular-LED-Display/docs/Guidelines-Hardware.md

 ## Fabrication files

 "Fabrication files" is a set of files sufficient to produce the PCBs.
 The EDA tools generate the files from the PCB design files.
-Although file types are, in general, defined by industry standards, there are small differences between manufacturers and tools.
+Although file types are, in general, defined by industry standards, there are small differences between PCB manufacturers and tools.
 OrCAD and KiCad support different settings for each of the generated files.
 It would be tedious to explain the various options.
 Instead, we list some best practices that create something similar to the lowest common denominator and have proven to work so far.
 We hope to improve these descriptions over time.

 ### Gerber files

 Files in the [Gerber format](https://www.ucamco.com/en/gerber) describe the different layers of a PCB in a vector format.
-By now, all manufacturers can work with the "Extended Gerber format RS-274X".
+By now, all PCB manufacturers can work with the "Extended Gerber format RS-274X".
 The Gerber format is ASCII based, which is well suited to track changes through git.
 The standard file extension is `*.grb`, and KiCad produces such files through the *File*{:.gui-txt} → *Plot*{:.gui-txt} menu.
-OrCAD generates RS-274X files with the extension `*.art`, which can easily be renamed – either on our side or the manufacturers' side.
+OrCAD generates RS-274X files with the extension `*.art`, which can easily be renamed – either on our side or the PCB manufacturers' side.

 Both tools generate one file per layer, for example, copper layers, the solder paste layers on front and back for surface-mount technology (SMT) boards, and the silkscreen.
 Some designs use additional files to describe the edge cuts or the application of adhesives.
 For a four-layer PCB, this can mean almost any number of Gerber files are produced, typically nine for an SMT board: 4×copper, front + back silkscreen, front + back solder paste, and edge cuts.

 There is no standard for how the files are named.
-Therefore the manufacturers require a description of the order of files and other parameters such as board thickness and distance between layers.
+Therefore the PCB manufacturers require a description of the order of files and other parameters such as board thickness and distance between layers.
 This is either done through an additional file often called `Assembly.art` (for OrCAD) or a human-readable JSON file with the extension `*-job.gbrjob` (for KiCAD).

 #### KiCad